 The Story Of Hewlett-Packard Company

 HP stands for Hewlett-Packard Company.
-Hailing from America is multinational information technology.
-Having its headquarters in Palo Alto, California.
+Hailing from America, HP is a multinational technology company who have its headquarters in Palo Alto, California.

 The company was formed in a rather humble way in the garage of Palo Alto by Bill Hewlett and David Packard in 1939, initially, it was a line of electronic test and measurement equipment.